FernandoMarcon/learning_notes/finances/README.md

 $$Valuation = \frac{Expected\ Dividend}{Required\ Rate\ of\ Return\ -\ Growth\ Rate}$$

 $Growth Rate = This\ Year's\ Revenue - Last\ Year's\ Revenue$
-> **_Required Rate of Return_**: how much stockers expect to receive in returns from a given firm.

-> **_Earnings_**: are the amount of money a company earns over time.
-Reported in a quaterly basis.
-Beacause of seasonality, some companies will naturally earn more in some quarters than others.

 **How often do stocks do poorly?**
 - Do stocks outperform Treasury Bills (Bessinbinder Research)?

+**Treasury Bills (T-Bills)**
-> **_Treasury Bills (T-Bills)_**: Short term bonds issued by the US Treasury that mature in less than a year
+Short term bonds issued by the US Treasury that mature in less than a year
 - Peopĺe buy T-Bills as a way to earn just a very small return on their cash with no risk.
 - Pretty close to leave your money in a savings account
 - Traditionally, T-bills have very low returs